 The tone during these scenes is bleak to say the least, like something out of a horror film.
 There is a chill in the air, and I don’t mean from the blizzard.
 Team RWBY are still dealing with the train crash, the truth about Ozpin, and his decision to go persona non-grata last episode.

 Blake and Yang investigate the tool shed, finding a broken tractor, and hypothesize what happened to the ranch.
 Blake suspects water contamination, but that would be too easy.
-Yang finds a trailer, but has a PTSD-induced shock when sees Adam outside in the snow.
+Yang finds a trailer, but has a PTSD-induced shock when she glimpses Adam outside in the snow.
 Yang tells Blake she still has flashes from the night Adam chopped her arm off, asking her if he is still out there.
 Blake can’t say for sure, explaining Adam uses control to manipulate others, making them feel small.
 Blake grabs Yang’s prosthetic arm, promising that she won’t run away again and will be by Yang’s side.
 The Bumblebee ship is setting sail, all aboard!
 Oh, nope, that’s not happening.
 Blake tells Yang she’ll protect her, but Yang views her words as pity, and stalks off.
 Blake is treating Yang like a wounded animal, and the true depth of their troubled relationship has only been scratched.

 This episode was all about thrills and chills.
 Neo’s return was more than welcome, and her new partnership with Cinder is going to be fun.
 Next episode has got to be a white knuckle ride, and the build up towards it was superb.